vaibhavb/gensh/README.md

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

-## BUGS
+## BUGS / FEATURES / TODO
--Release base templates with the shell, list_templates is broken.
+[x] Bug: Release base templates with the shell, list_templates is broken.
+DONE: added resources [x] Bug: History functionality doesnt work - DONE: added show_model commands [ ] Feat: Ability to inject on variables in templates, ask for template input [ ] Feat: Add test cases for functionality like generate | parse_context | exec_code [ ] Feat: Add an eval suite which is based on exercism.org code templates [ ] Feat: Add voice capability
-[] history functionality doesnt work
+[ ] Feat: Multiple output formats: text, Markdown, and Word document (docx) [ ] Feat: Batch processing of commands from a file